Family holiday with volunteering in India

 This week long family holiday in India is focused on a wonderful volunteering project whereby you can fully immerse yourself in a community.
 Although volunteering is often thought of as something for gap year students or empty nesters, for example, we have worked with partners on the ground to create opportunities for families who also want to make a difference.
 While also having a very different type of holiday.

 In this Kerala volunteering programme, we not only put the safety and well being of the schoolchildren whom we work with at the forefront of what we do, but of course our visiting families too.
 You will be accommodated in a safe and welcoming accommodation in Fort Kochi, where breakfasts and lunches are prepared by our in house chef.
 You will also have support staff throughout the trip to help you with any concerns or interests.
-This is in addition to the project coordinator who works with both you and the school or youth programme.
+This is in addition to the project coordinator who works with both you and the school.
 Your project coordinator will make sure that the work you are contributing is suited to your experience and interests as well as the age of your children.

 Your working days are from 10am until midday, with a break for lunch, and then 3pm-5pm.
 We work with a number of volunteering projects in Kerala, all community based and usually in the slum areas of Cochin, not too far from your accommodation in Fort Kochi, and travelling to the volunteering project every day by auto rickshaw.
 The volunteering work is aimed at supporting disadvantaged young people who need encouragement and extra teaching in subjects ranging from English to PE.
 You will be working alongside the local staff at all times.